majek/idea/site/014-ptrace-tutorial-1/main.md

 suboptimal and alternatives like
 [`perf trace`](http://kernelnewbies.org/Linux_3.7#head-5f16e5d3f07c2a1601c98f4b81e522c12f6cae7b)
 and [`utrace`](http://lwn.net/Articles/224772/) have been proposed.
-But perf is very young and utrace is not a favourite technology of Linus, and according to him ptrace will likely [stay with us for the foreseeable future](http://www.yarchive.net/comp/linux/utrace.html):
+Perf is very young and utrace is not a favourite technology of Linus, and according to him ptrace will likely [stay with us for the foreseeable future](http://www.yarchive.net/comp/linux/utrace.html):